TimDTTP/LearningCPP/leetcode/tribonacciNumber/README.md

 1. Traverse through values and add tribonacci value to array
 2. Add the previous 3 values to get next value of the sequence
 3. Run loop +1 extra to get the answer

+## Online Solution
+Little to no major improvements
+- Instead of initializing an array, just track the last 3 values for better memory efficiency